 - Review Group: Review groups usually require more dedication and commitment due to the added responsibility of sharing individual work and providing feedback on others’ work.
 Review groups are effective in helping you maintain a writing schedule, motivate you to complete the thesis or dissertation, and hone your writing and feedback skills.
 The GRC facilitator will help group members establish a review schedule, set up ground rules for feedback, and ensure all members’ goals and needs are met.

-- ESOL (English for Speakers of Other Languages) Writing Support Group: This group is for ESOL graduate students who want to improve their spoken-English and English-writing abilities.
+- ESOL (English for Speakers of Other Languages) Support Group: This group is for ESOL graduate students who want to improve their spoken-English and English-writing abilities.
 This cross-cultural group is facilitated by a writing consultant and a TESOL-certified consultant.
 It is designed to be a safe, supportive space for non-native graduate students who must write and present in English.

 - Women's Support Group: This group is designed to offer professional, networking, and academic support to graduate women.
 It often hosts speakers from around campus and the community.
 In this group, members support one another as they move towards completion of their degree and their entry into the job market.
 The GRC facilitator will help group members establish a schedule and ensure all members’ goals and needs are met.

-If you are interested in joining a writing support group through the GRC, if you or a student organization you are part of would like the GRC to manage a group for you, or if you would like information on forming one of your own, please email us at email@example.com.
+If you are interested in joining a support group through the GRC, if you or your student organization would like the GRC to manage a group for you, or if you would like information on forming one of your own, please email us at firstname.lastname@example.org.